{Shikoku Hachijūhachikasho Meguri}

 --TRAINING & YOUR FEET--

-I think that many people go into this thinking: "How hard can this be?
-Granted it's about 1,000 miles, and granted you walk around the entire island, but it's just walking and that just can't be that hard."
-That might be true if it weren't for the fact that a lot of the temples are on the top of one or another mountain, and that to get from one temple to another you have to climb that mountain, decend back down to a much lower altitude, and then climb back up to the top of the next mountain.
+I think that some people go into this thinking: "How hard can this be?
+Granted it's about 900 miles (1,400 km) if you walk to the Bangai as well as the main 88 temples, but it's only walking and that just can't be that hard."
+That might be true if it weren't for the fact that a lot of the temples are on the top of one or another mountain, and that to get from one temple to another you have to climb that mountain, descend back down to a much lower altitude, and then climb back up to the top of the next mountain.
+Sometimes 3-4 peaks a day.
 And that, my friends, is the part that catches so many people.
 It's the climbing and descending that kills the feet and causes blisters.

 As i said before, most of your walking on Shikoku will be up or down a hill.
 This is completely different from walking on flat ground.
 Going uphill your heels are pushed into the back of your boots.
 Going downhill your toes are crammed into the toes of your boots.
 Since very few people actually do this type of walking at home, even if you walk for months on flat ground before leaving, your toes and heels are still soft and tender.
 You may never get a blister on the balls of your feet or in the arch area, but your toes and heels are still very vulnerable.

 Almost everyone is going to get blisters at sometime during the trip, even with pre-training.
 Accept that before you even leave and plan accordingly.
-Bring plenty of your favorite variety of Band-Aids, and lots, and lots of that white adhesive tape that doctors use to tape adhesive bandages to various parts of your body (i don't remember what it's called).
+Bring plenty of your favorite variety of Band-Aids, and lots, and lots of that white adhesive tape that doctors use to tape bandages to various parts of your body (i think it's just called Adhesive Tape).

 If you are like the rest of us, however, you will end up with full-fledged blisters on both feet and on both the heels and the toes.
 They will hurt terribly every morning when you put your boots on.
 They will hurt miserably as you set off each morning.
 They will make life a living hell on some days.
 But, always remember, they do get better.